JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     [versions]
     agp = "9.0.0"
     ```
+3. Remove this line from the `androidApp/build.gradle.kts` file, since [Kotlin support is built-in with AGP 9](https://developer.android.com/build/migrate-to-built-in-kotlin)
+   and the Kotlin Android plugin is no longer necessary:

+    ```kotlin
+    alias(libs.plugins.kotlinAndroid)
+    ```
-3. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the
+4. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the
    build script editor.

-4. That your apps build and run with the new AGP.
+5. That your apps build and run with the new AGP.

 Congratulations, you modernized and optimized the structure of your project!